mantidproject/mantid/docs/source/algorithms/Fit-v1.rst

 +------------------+-------------+-----------+-------------------------+---------------------------------------------------------------------+

-If Function defines a one-dimensional function and InputWorkspace is a :ref:`TableWorkspace <TableWorkspace>` the algorithm will have these additional properties:
+If Function defines a one-dimensional function and InputWorkspace is a :ref:`Table Workspace <Table Workspaces>` the algorithm will have these additional properties:

 +------------------+-------------+-----------+-------------------------+-------------------------------------------------------------------------------------------+